mkvtvseries/GDrive-X/README.md

    <li><u>education and research</u></li>
 </ul>

 <p>Fair use is not limited to the above and is to be considered on a case by case basis.
-Fair use is a use permitted by copyright statute that might otherwise be infringing.</p><i>*Use at your own risk</i>
+Fair use is a use permitted by copyright statute that might otherwise be infringing.</p>
 <br />

 <b>Limitation of Liability</b>